-For the small number of children who continue not to make expected progress following the three above steps, together with parents we may agree that a multi-agency assessment is necessary (EHCNA).
-This may result in additional resources which the school is unable to offer being provided by the local authority.
+For the small number of children who continue not to make expected progress following the three above steps, together with parents we may agree that a multi-agency assessment is necessary and an application for an Education, Health and Care Plan may be submitted to the relevant Local Authority.
+(EHCNA).
+This may result in additional resources which the school is unable to offer being provided through additional support or funding.
 Additionally, it may also lead to a special educational need and disability being identified or diagnosed, however, this is not always the case.
-Children may be given an EHCP outlining the child's special education, health and social care needs.